 - 1. Wash your hands well with soap and water for at least 20 seconds. - 2.
-Stand or sit up straight. - 3.
-Take off the cap.
-Shake the inhaler.
-(If it is a new inhaler or has not been used for several days, read the manufacturer instructions for how to prime the inhaler first.) - 4.
-Hold the inhaler as taught by the respiratory therapist, nurse or doctor. - 5.
+Stand up, or sit up straight. - 3.
+Take off the cap, and shake the inhaler.
+If it is a new inhaler or has not been used for several days, read the manufacturer instructions for how to prime the inhaler. - 4.
+Hold the inhaler as taught by your respiratory therapist, nurse or doctor. - 5.
 Breathe out all the way. - 6.
 Slowly start to breathe in while pressing down on the inhaler at the same time.
 Breathe in slowly and deeply to fill the lungs. - 7.
-Hold your breath for 5 to 10 seconds. - 8.
-If the doctor prescribed more than 1 puff, wait 1 minute between puffs.
+Hold the breath for 5 to 10 seconds. - 8.
+If your child is to take more than 1 puff, allow 1 minute between puffs.
 Shake the MDI before each puff. - 9.
-Rinse your mouth after using any inhaled steroid medicine.
+Rinse the mouth after using any inhaled steroid medicine.